She loves to play with clay while learning

-This cute little girl is an eight-year-old from Penang.
-She is the eldest child and has two siblings.
-Her father is an independent business man.
+This cute little girl is eight year old from penang.
+She is the eldest child among her two siblings.
+Her father is a independent business man.
 And the mother is a primary school teacher.
 She was born with a condition known as glaucoma.
-It is an eye disease that is often associated with elevated intracular pressure in which damage to the eye (optic) can lead to loss of vision and even blindness.
+It is an eye disease that is often associated with elevated intracular pressure in which damage to the eye (optic) have can lead to loss of vision and even blindness.
 She was born with no eye ball.
 Due to her poor condition, she needs assistance to manage her daily routine .
 When rosy arrived at our home, She was could not stand and walk.
 Her father always brings her using baby pram stroller.
 She was very dependent on the family especially her father.
 She also feels insecure and is afraid to walk independently.

-Thank you for changing their future !
+Thank You for changing their future !

 Jasmine is playing the wooden horse on her playtim